oneeve8/kobble-data/content/Information.md

 What are we trying to prove?

-I. Flat or Spherical?
+I. Spherical or Flat?
 II.
 Spinning or Stationary?
 III.
-Spherical, Spinning & distant celestials or Flat, Stationary, & close celestials?
+Distant Celeistial or Close Cele, Stationary, & close celestials?

 1. Circumnavigation
 2. Sunrise and Sunset